-X. Transducing Target Cells with the Tet-On Advanced Lentiviruses
+X. Transducing Target Cells with the Tet-Off Advanced Lentiviruses

-- Simultaneous Cotransduction: To establish the complete Tet-On Advanced System, target cells must be cotranduced with the LVX-Tet-On Advanced and LVX-Tight-Puro-GOI lentiviruses.
+• Simultaneous Cotransduction: To establish the complete Tet-Off Advanced System, target cells must be cotranduced with the LVX-Tet-Off Advanced and LVX-Tight-Puro-GOI lentiviruses.
 Using high titers of each virus ensures that the highest proportion of cells will contain both vectors.
-Depending on your application, transduced cells can be either treated immediately with Dox to induce expression of your GOI and then harvested for analysis, or the cells may be selected with G418 and puromycin to isolate doubly transduced clones or to enrich the population for doubly transduced cells (see Appendix B). - Virus Ratio Optimization: It is possible to optimize the induction characteristics of your system by infecting target cells with different ratios of the regulator and response lentiviruses.
-Using a ratio that favors the response vector (LVX-Tight-Puro-GOI) over the regulator vector (LVX-Tet-On Advanced) can produce maximum overall expression of the GOI.
-Alternatively, using a ratio that favors the regulator vector will generally produce the absolute lowest basal expression levels and can achieve maximum fold-induction.
-The optimal ratio can be determined in pilot studies (Section IX).
+Depending on your application, transduced cells can be either treated immediately with Dox to induce expression of your GOI before harvesting for analysis, or the cells may be selected with G418 and puromycin to isolate doubly transduced clones or to enrich the population for doubly transduced cells (see Appendix B).

-• Sequential Transduction: If you are working with a clonable cell line, we recommended that you perform sequential transductions with the lentiviruses so that you can obtain clones that have optimal inducibility characteristics.
+- Virus Ratio Optimization: It is possible to optimize the induction characteristics of your system by infecting target cells with different ratios of the regulator and response lentiviruses.
+Using a ratio that favors the response virus (LVX-Tight-Puro-GOI) over the regulator virus (LVX-Tet-Off Advanced) can produce maximum overall expression of the GOI.
+Using an inverted ratio that favors the regulator vector will generally produce the absolute lowest basal expression levels and can achieve maximum fold-induction.
+The optimal ratio can be determined in pilot studies (Section IX). - Sequential Transduction: If you are working with a clonable cell line, we recommended that you perform sequential transductions with the lentiviruses so that you can obtain clones that have optimal inducibility characteristics.
 This method produces clones that have the highest expression levels, lowest backgrounds, and highest fold-induction.
-Briefly, cells are first transduced with only the LVX-Tet-On Advanced lentivirus, followed by selection with G418.
-Resistant clones are then screened for expression of Tet-On Advanced and tested for inducibility.
-A favorable, Tet-On Advanced clone is then transduced with the LVX-Tight-Puro-GOI lentivirus.
+Briefly, cells are first transduced with only the LVX-Tet-Off Advanced lentivirus, followed by selection with G418.
+Resistant clones are then screened for expression of Tet-Off Advanced and tested for inducibility.
+A favorable, Tet-Off Advanced clone is then transduced with the LVX-Tight-Puro- GOI lentivirus.
 Doubly-transduced cells are selected using puromycin and the resulting puromycin-resistant clones are then screened for GOI inducibility.
-For more information on sequential transduction, clone selection, and clone screening, consult our Retro-XTM Tet-On Advanced Inducible Expression System User Manual (PT3958-1) available at takarabio.com.
+For more information on sequential transduction, clone selection, and clone screening, consult our Retro-XTM Tet-Off Advanced Inducible Expression System User Manual (PT3959-1) available at takarabio.com.

-B. Protocol: Cotransducing Target Cells with the Lenti-X Tet-On Advanced Lentiviruses
+B. Protocol: Cotransducing Target Cells with the Lenti-X Tet-Off Advanced Lentiviruses